HelmyBlub/chatSim/tasks.md

         - sounds have loudness: higher value -> can be heared from further away
     - on automated tests
         - prevent sounds from playing if running in the background
+    - work on higher speeds
+        - if sound can be speed up, play until some speed cap.
+        - if speed faster, play speed up sound

 --------------------------------------------------